shekhars271991/AskPDFApp/app/readme.md

 1. **Python 3.7+**: Ensure you have Python 3.7 or higher installed.
 2. **Redis**: Make sure Redis is installed and running on your local machine or accessible remotely.
 3. **LLaMA Model**: You should have the LLaMA model running on port `11434`.
 Adjust the port and URL in the code if necessary.
+You can setup LLama using ollama.
+Download from here https://ollama.com/download

 ## Installation